PureMunky/LivingCode/README.md

 Living Code
 ===========

-I don't like worrying if a commit will break things.
+What if we could build code and never worry about negatively impacting our users while also saving on server cost because production is the only environment that really matters.

 ## Purpose

 Pushing code to production can be a pain even with continuous integration and delivery.
-This framework is meant to be an AMD compatible module framework that automatically handles live code updates, runs tests, and determines if code is ready for "prime-time".
+This concept is meant to automatically handle live code updates, build and runs tests, and determines if code is ready for "prime-time" through testing and piloting.

-## Disclaimer
+## Tenents

-I have no idea if this will even work but I want to try it out conceptually.
+- Environment-less: All application code lives in the production environment where only working code is widely available.
+- Testing: Using real data to build models of how functions and classes interact to automate testing entirely.
+- Piloting: Allowing certain features to be automatically piloted to end users without any need.
+- Database: An ORM that tracks code changes and responds accordingly or converts where necessary.